How Much Does It Cost to Render a House in Essex?

 Great Dunmow

-A silicone render project where hollow areas were hacked off, the rear of the property was re-rendered, and the front was patched to match where possible.
+Silicone render project.
+Hollow areas were hacked off, the rear was re-rendered, and the front was patched to match where possible.

 Billericay

-A first-floor rear elevation with blown and crumbling render was hacked off back to brick and finished with a two-coat OCR render system, left ready for paint.
+Blown and crumbling first-floor rear render was hacked off back to brick and finished with a two-coat OCR render system, left ready for paint.

 Leigh-on-Sea